zaoyang/30-days-of-web-development/day-18/day-18.cq.md

 # What is a Programming Language?

-W>I get a little Computer Science 101 in this article.
-If you're more of a hands-on, non-theoretical type, feel free to skip today.
-If having some background helps you more easily grasp concepts, read on.
-Also, note today is the longest of all the blog articles, about a 6 min read.
+> I get a little Computer Science 101 👩‍🏫 in this article.
+But, I promise you'll appreciate the background information.

+W> Today is the longest of all the blog articles, about a 6 min read.
+It's all reading, no exercises.
+It also happens to be one of my favorite 😁.

 Before we begin, I want to define what a Programming Language is.
 So far the only Programming Language we've introduced is JavaScript; HTML and CSS are both markup languages.